Things to Do in East London

 Victoria Park

-Known as “Vicky Park” to locals, this sprawling green space is an East End gem.
-Perfect for picnics, lazy strolls, or paddleboat adventures on the lake, it’s got that lovely mix of nature and city.
-There’s also a fantastic playground for kids, and in summer, the park transforms into a festival hub with music, food, and plenty of good vibes.
+Simply "Vicky Park" to locals, this vast park is an East End gem.
+Perfect for a picnic, a stroll, or a paddleboat across the lake, it has just the right mix of nature and metropolis.
+There's also a fantastic playground for kids, and in the summer, the park is a festival destination with music, food, and a healthy dose of positive energy.

 Brick Lane

-A stroll down Brick Lane is a feast for the senses.
-Famous for its curry houses, vintage shops, street art, and bustling markets, it’s the beating heart of East London’s creative scene.
-Keep an eye out for Banksy pieces on the walls, hunt for second-hand treasures, and definitely don’t leave without grabbing a salt beef bagel from the legendary Beigel Bake.
+A stroll along Brick Lane is an assault on the senses.
+Famous for its curry houses, retro shops, graffiti, and hectic markets, it's the throbbingbeat of East London's cultural scene.
+Keep an eye out for Banksy paintings on the walls, dig through second-hand shops for treasures, and don't go without purchasing a salt beef bagel from legendary Beigel Bake.

 Canary Wharf